 - Student name and year in school (please spell your child's last name).

 - Reason for absence, and the name and daytime phone number of the parent.

 Option 2: PowerSchool

 To report an absence via PowerSchool's parent portal or app, follow the directions in this video:

 A parent or legal guardian is required to contact Elm's attendance clerk every day the student is absent from school.

 If the contact is NOT made before 9 a.m. on the day of the absence, the absence will be considered UNEXCUSED.

+Absences shall be treated as excused or unexcused.
 Absences shall be excused only for the following reasons: